See why our accounts payable solutions are trusted by hundreds of hotel management companies.

 If your business pays travel expenses for your workers, then you’ve likely discovered that traditional credit cards, as well as virtual payments for hotels, can be problematic.

 Physical credit cards typically have high limits, and the potential for loss or theft is high.
 Employees tasked with carrying corporate credit cards with them when they travel could easily lose them.
 There is also the potential of a data breach where the credit card number could be stolen electronically.

 As personal payments gradually shift toward mobile, demand for a credit card that professionals can use from their mobile devices will increase.

 Virtual payment cards have been hailed as the future of business payments, but they do come with a few challenges.
-For professionals checking into hotels, though, virtual payments can lead to confusion for front desk workers, making the check-in and checkout processes more complicated.
-Here are a few things to know about virtual payments at hotels.
+For professionals checking into hotels, though, virtual payments can confuse front desk workers, making the check-in and checkout processes more complicated.
+So, here are a few things to know about virtual payments for hotels.

 As with other industries, hospitality-based businesses benefit from the increased protection credit cards bring.
 With a virtual card, a one-time number is issued for each specific transaction.
 This means that even if a criminal gets a hold of the number, they won’t be able to use it.

 Since virtual payments were first introduced, hotels have struggled to make them work within their existing processing systems.
 Those systems were designed to capture a number and hold it until checkout.

 For hotels, the issue is that virtual card numbers are identical to traditional credit card account numbers.
 The generally 16-digit card numbers make it impossible for a reservationist or front desk receptionist to recognize them as virtual.